datagrok-ai/public/help/explore/data-augmentation/info-panels.md

 ### Example: predicting yearly sales of a franchise store

-Info panel scripts can use all features of the Datagrok platform, including predictive modeling capabilities.
+Info pane scripts can use all features of the Datagrok platform, including predictive modeling capabilities.
 The following script would do the following behind the scenes when user clicks on a row that contains store address:

 * convert address to to demographic statistics (~50 features such as median income, age, etc)